-School system employees who are responsible for:
+School system employees are responsible for:

-- Participating in training programs provided by the school system and others. - · Maintaining an awareness of health and safety procedures. - · Awareness of location and use of MSDS. - Using and modeling good personal chemical hygiene habits. - Reporting accidents, injuries, unsafe practices, and unsafe conditions. - Providing safety training for all students participating in school laboratories. - Consulting the CHO prior to bringing any chemical on site.
+- Participating in training programs provided by the school system and others. - Maintaining an awareness of health and safety procedures. - Awareness of location and use of SDS Book and its contents. - Using and modeling good personal chemical hygiene habits. - Reporting accidents, injuries, unsafe practices, and unsafe conditions. - Providing safety training for all students participating in school laboratories. - Consulting the CHO prior to bringing any chemical on site.